Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/requirements/Test-Report.md

 ### 4. `test_changeLanguage`

-- **Purpose:** Evaluates the functionality of changing the user's language.
+- **Purpose:** Evaluate the functionality of changing the user's language.
 - **Outcome:** The test ensures the user's language is updated to the provided language.
 - **Result:** Test passed successfully.